farcaller/ravenry/PRIVACY.md

 # Do we disclose any information to outside parties?

 We expose the crash data to Firebase.
-The firebase privacy policy is [availiable here](https://firebase.google.com/support/privacy).
+The firebase privacy policy is [available here](https://firebase.google.com/support/privacy).

 # Children’s Online Privacy Protection Act Compliance